The MoD and other parties

 ‘Come in.
 You’re certainly getting about the country, Mr. Forrester.’

-Laura was coming down the stairs in her robe, shaking out her hair and smiling.
-‘Miles, what brings you at 9 p.m.?’
+Laura was coming down the stairs in her robe – a smile spread across her face.
+‘Miles, what brings you here at 9 p.m.?’

-‘We need to talk, not in generalities but to plan and I need to let you in on some things.
-I’ve also been with DI Young.’
+‘We need to talk, not in generalities anymore but to plan and I need to let you in on some things.
+I’ve been with DI Young.’